slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"Courage is knowing it might hurt and doing it anyway.
 Stupidity is the same.
 And that's why life is hard."
 -- Jeremy Goldberg*

+> *"Speak your mind, even if your voice shakes."
+-- Maggie Smith*

 ### How to increase courage?

 > *"Being deeply loved by someone gives you strength, while loving someone deeply gives you courage."